GBLille/MassiveFold/README.md

 For ligands, the `"ligand"` section has to be filled in with a CCD code **or** a SMILES code.
 In case of several, use several entries in the JSON as in the following example.

-For post-translational modifications, the `"modifications"` section has to be filled in. <!-- Currently, `glycosylation` is the only PTM available.
-More PTMs will be available in following version of MassiveFold.
-The IUPAC code has to be used for PTMs. -->
+For post-translational modifications, the `"modifications"` section has to be filled in.
 These are the available modifications as of yet:

 | Name            | Chain type    | Target residue | Target base |